DMMP0/BDT/0. Source Layer/readme.md

 If you want to check what's going under the hood, you can get all the keys with the command _'keys \*_'.
 If you already have other keys in your redis instance, a better option would be _'keys \*(\*).\*'_.
 If you want to see the content of a specific key, the command _'get "**Key name**"'_ shold be issued.
 For multiple keys, the command _mget_ can be used.

+## Data generation

+In order to start the data